For our final news roundup and information overload.

 Those folks knew that Michael Cohen was lying.

-When he got caught in the lie about uh why he was communicating with Keith Schiller, Donald Trump's body man.
+When he got caught in the lie about why he was communicating with Keith Schiller, Donald Trump's body man.

-So it so Michael Cohen initially said that the only purpose of this call was to talk about the Stormy Daniels deal, and then text messages were unearthed showing that there was indeed a different purpose of that call.
+Right, so Michael Cohen initially said that the only purpose of this call was to talk about the Stormy Daniels deal, and then text messages were unearthed showing that there was indeed a different purpose of that call.

-Michael Cohen wanted no less than the Secret Service uh to hunt down this 14-year-old and give him the what for.
+Michael Cohen wanted no less than the Secret Service to hunt down this 14-year-old and give him the what for.

-Under any circumstances, in spite of of all the prejudice of the judge in this case and all of the fundamental unfairness that we've been discussing.
+Under any circumstances, in spite of all the prejudice of the judge in this case and all of the fundamental unfairness that we've been discussing, do you see any scenario under which there's a guilty verdict here?

-But remember, they've got to get all twelve, and and I think that that is exceedingly low.
+But remember, they've got to get all 12.

-I think that they're you know, I got the sense uh looking into the eyes of at least some of these jurors that there was an a real appreciation for how bizarre, strange, unfair, and unjust this prosecution was, and really all twelve of them should conclude that uh if uh if if they're looking at the evidence and and not bridled by any preconceived notions about Donald Trump or his presidency or his policies.
+I think that they're, you know, I got the sense looking into the eyes of at least some of these jurors that there was a real appreciation for how bizarre, strange, unfair, and unjust this prosecution was.

 Well, we really appreciate you being with us, Congressman Matt Gates, Florida.